 Who discovered insulin?

-In 2021, we’ll be celebrating 100 years since the team achieved one of the greatest medical breakthroughs in history, which went on to save millions of lives around the world.
+This means that in 2021, we’re celebrating 100 years since the discovery of insulin.
+It was one of the greatest medical breakthroughs in history, which went on to save millions of lives around the world and triggered a century of diabetes discoveries.
 Here we take a look at the journey that got us there.

 Be the first to hear about our celebrations in 2021 and beyond, through our monthly enewsletter.